ElrieM/CI_MS2_Sudoku-Game/README.md

 - Challenge game page
   - Randomly generated puzzle, covering majority of page
   - Number input cells to select / type answers
-  - Stopwatch timer to record time spent
+  - Countdowm timer to attempt completing the puzzle in average time
   - New button to generate new puzzle
   - Solve button to view solution, generate new puzzle or exit to landing page
   - Restart button to reset the board - time countdown continues, purpose is to remove inputs and try again
   - Level selector to change between easy, medium, or difficult (more or less cells missing)
+- Give users the option to customise website

-### 1.2.2 Features
+### 1.2.2 User Stories

-#### Existing Features

-- Responsive on all device sizes
-- Interactive elements
-- Game set at different levels - easy, medium, difficult
-- Games randomly generated, with random cells left blank
-- Practice with stopwatch timer - records how long it takes to complete puzzle
-- Challenge with countdown timer - time limit to complete puzzle based on average time at that level
-- Puzzle solution to (self) compare against inputs
-- Rules with strategy for completion
-- Contact form to report bugs / make suggestions

-#### Features Left to Implement

-- Puzzle for the day challenge, where site visitors can compete for better completion time
-- Scoreboard to store best scored times and levels of all visitors
-- Check inputs against solution
-- Save last 5 completion times and levels in practice game to track improvement
+#### Site Visitor Goals

+  1. As a Site Visitor, I want to easily navigate the website's pages from the header and footer.
+  2. As a Site Visitor, I want to have access to and learn the rules.
+  3. As a Site Visitor, I want to view hints and tips on how best to approach the game.
+  4. As a Site Visitor, I want to have access to new puzzles on demand.
+  5. As a Site Visitor, I want to practice different puzzles to improve my completion times.
+  6. As a Site Visitor, I want to complete games with a time limit to compare my times to the average.
+  7. As a Site Visitor, I want to see the solved puzzle if I get stuck.
+  8. As a Site Visitor, I want to be able to change the background to my preference (dark / light / colourful).

+#### Site Owner Goals

+  9. As the Site Owner, I want to make it easy and convenient for users to send suggestions for improvement or bug reports to a dedicated mailbox, thereby improving the chances of them returning.
+  10. As the Site Owner, I want to attract and retain users and ultimately replace their paper games.

 ## 1.3 Structure Plane

-### Site Map
+### Structure

+The website consists of the following pages:
 - Landing page to act as main menu
+- Practice game page
+- Challenge game page
+- Rules page
+- Contact page
+- 404 error page
+- Header:
+  - Navigation button to all pages
+- Footer:
-- Return to landing page, settings and contact form can be accessed from all pages
+  - Return to landing page, settings and contact form

-- Schematic website flow can be seen [here](assets/../docs/other/flow.png)
+Schematic website flow can be seen [here](assets/../docs/other/flow.png)

 ## 1.4 Skeleton Plane